komodo108/space.trash/README.md

     // [OPTIONAL] Location of the goal cell
     "goal": {
-      "x": 14,
+      "x": 2,
-      "y": 14
+      "y": 2
     },

     // [OPTIONAL] An array of all items in the level, position and type must be given "items": [
       {
         "item" : {
-          "type": "test", // This must be the prefix of a class name in level.item, e.g. a "KeyItem" would be "key" "x": 1,
+          "type": "item", // This must be the prefix of a class name in level.item, e.g. a "KeyItem" would be "key" "x": 1,
           "y": 1
         }